praveenjm2000/amfoss-tasks/README.md

 |  |  |

-The task were truly challenging and interesting and spent a good time solving it.
+The tasks were truly challenging and interesting and spent a good time solving it.
+They helped me to show the diversity of the subject and increase my interest in it.